Zane-T-Rice/server-manager-service/README.md

 - Probaby add integration tests.
 Right now it is all unit tests.
 - Docker with non-root user (mostly so the files it generates are not owned by root).
 - Delete server should stop/delete any related containers before removing the server record.
-- Update/Restart should possibly lock the server record until they complete.
+- Update should possibly lock the host record until it completes.